limpyd/redis-limpyd-jobs/README.md

   --dry-run             Won't execute any job, just starts the worker and
-                        finish it immediatly, e.g. --dry-run --name=NAME           Name of the Queues to handle e.g. --name=my-queue-name --job-model=JOB_MODEL
+                        finish it immediatly, e.g. --dry-run --name=NAME           Name of the Queues to handle e.g. --name=my-queue-name --queue-model=QUEUE_MODEL
-                        Name of the Job model to use, e.g. --job- model=my.module.JobModel --queue-model=QUEUE_MODEL
                         Name of the Queue model to use, e.g. --queue- model=my.module.QueueModel